-Equipment costs (200,000 (TBD) Euro) include hardware to the spectrometer for POLAR-2.
-Computer hardware (workstations and PCs) will be covered by the host institutions.
+\ Equipment costs (175.000 Euro) include hardware to the spectrometer for POLAR-2.
+This exclusively covers the extra costs for the add-on detector in order to allow the measurement of the GRB position and spectrum.
+We do not request support for computing facilities: Computer hardware (workstations and PCs) will be covered by the host institutions.
 Also, core data analysis will be performed on high performance computing facilities already available to the partner institutions.